elias123tre/ical-proxy/README.md

 > Example assumes the worker is deployed to `https://calendar.elias1233.workers.dev`
 >
-> The event url is gotten from the description of the event.
+> The event url is gotten from the description of the event and url encoded.
 Every event in the KTH calendar has a link to the event in the description.

 - KTH URL: `https://www.kth.se/social/user/123456/icalendar/123456789abcdef123456789abcdef1234567890`